 Updated from the archives.

 Michael finally requested I get back to making it and I’m so glad he did!
 It’s what got me this method for Maple Pecan Granola…

 One of my favorite recipes from our pre-gluten-free days used wheat germ as a way to help bind the oats into these tidy little clusters I just loved.
 It was AWESOME.
 I never really found a replacement for the wheat germ when we changed our diet, so my granola (while delicious!) hasn’t stuck together quite the same way.

 Then, I stumbled across this recipe from Sarah Bakes Gluten Free (love her!) and saw that she uses almond flour to achieve the same goal.
 GENIUS!
 I immediately revisited my old favorite maple pecan granola with this new technique in mind and–what do you know–it works like a charm!

 My clusters aren’t giant, but they’re more consistent, which I really love.
 Sprinkled over a smoothie bowl or munched on by the handful, this granola is a keeper.
-Thank you to Sarah for the inspiration!

 If you want the really big clusters, I’ve found that an egg white is really the only way that works for me every time.
 You’d simply whisk up an egg white and stir it into the granola mixture before baking.
 (Naturally, this won’t work if you’re vegan or have allergies).

 Change up the flavor.
 This is gluten-free granola recipe is super adaptable recipe.
 Swap out the pecans for almonds or cashews or hazelnuts.
 Try honey or agave instead of syrup.
 Add a 1/2 teaspoon of cinnamon or chai spice.
 Stir in some dried cherries or raisins to the finished product.
 Take this as a method and make it your own!